AdaSupport/docs/api/metavariables.md

 ## **Prerequisites**
 This document is intended *for developers* with working knowledge of REST APIs and JavaScript.
 It is assumed that you have write-access to your company's code repository which contains **Ada Embed**.

 The following instructions will reference the usage of a **chatter token**.
-See the [Ada EmbedScript docs](https://github.com/AdaSupport/docs/blob/master/ada-embed.md#configuring-your-bot) for more information on how to get a chatter's token using ```chatterTokenCallback```.
+See the [Ada Embed docs](https://github.com/AdaSupport/docs/blob/master/ada-embed.md#configuring-your-bot) for more information on how to get a chatter's token using ```chatterTokenCallback```.

-The following instructions also abide by the assumption that any meta variable (aka meta property) you have previously passed to Ada via EmbedScript - whether by [query paramaters](https://github.com/AdaSupport/docs/blob/master/ada-embed.md#faq), the [setMetaFields](https://github.com/AdaSupport/docs/blob/master/ada-embed.md#setmetafieldsmetafields-param-object) action or the [metaFields](https://github.com/AdaSupport/docs/blob/master/ada-embed.md#metafields-type-object) settings object - only consist of sanitized names.
+The following instructions also abide by the assumption that any meta variable (aka meta property) you have previously passed to Ada via Embed - whether by [query paramaters](https://github.com/AdaSupport/docs/blob/master/ada-embed.md#faq), the [setMetaFields](https://github.com/AdaSupport/docs/blob/master/ada-embed.md#setmetafieldsmetafields-param-object) action or the [metaFields](https://github.com/AdaSupport/docs/blob/master/ada-embed.md#metafields-type-object) settings object - only consist of sanitized names.

 Because unsanitized meta variable names are sanitized by Ada's backend, searching for - and removing - unsanitized variables using the endpoints described below will not be possible (and may result in unexpected issues).